 Responsible investing is integral to our investment philosophy and approach.
 We invest in, and engage with, companies committed to long-term returns: these are likely to focus on stewardship, take account of their broader impact on society and avoid excessive risk-taking.

-Responsible Investment AUM: Assets managed according to at least one or more of the GSIA seven styles of sustainable investing – USD471.3 billion
+Responsible Investment AUM: Assets managed according to at least one or more of the GSIA¹ seven styles of sustainable investing – USD 569 billion

-Other: Assets where we do not yet formally implement at least one of the GSIA seven styles of sustainable investing – USD53.3 billion
+Other: Assets where we do not yet formally implement at least one of the GSIA seven styles of sustainable investing – USD 52 billion

-* One single negative exclusion only is not sufficient to be included in Sustainable Investment AUM.
-This figure includes our multi-asset funds which can include investment in HSBC Global Asset Management funds.
+² One additional negative exclusion only alongside firm-wide exclusions is not sufficient to be included in Sustainable Investment AUM.
+This figure includes our multi-asset funds which can include investment in HSBC Asset Management funds.

 The value of investments and any income from them can go down as well as up and investors may not get back the amount originally invested.
 The value of the underlying assets is strongly affected by interest rate fluctuations and by changes in the credit ratings of the underlying issuer of the assets.